How to Save for Retirement: A Simple Guide to Achieve Your Dream

 For some people, this decade will be the last full decade of working full-time.
 If you don’t quite have all your ducks in a row yet, now is the time to set yourself up for a financially secure retirement.

-• Keep your money invested.
-It can be tempting to take money out of your retirement account to cover various expenses at this stage, but this can impact your investment strategy and available funds in your retirement.
-Additionally, non-Roth accounts often come with an early withdrawal penalty before age 59 1/2.
-That’s why it’s best to keep earning and using your income until you can start withdrawing penalty-free.
+• Keep your money invested: Withdrawing from your retirement account for expenses can affect your investment strategy and retirement funds.
+Non-Roth accounts usually have an early withdrawal penalty before age 59 1/2.
+So, it’s advisable to continue earning and using your income until penalty-free withdrawals are possible.

 How much to save for retirement